fluxninja/aperture/docs/content/reference/aperturectl/cloud/apply/apply.md

   -h, --help                help for apply
-      --insecure            Allow connection to controller running without TLS --skip-verify         Skip TLS certificate verification while connecting to controller
+      --insecure            Allow connection to controller running without TLS --skip-verify         Skip TLS certificate verification while connecting to controller --token string        Aperture Cloud JWT token to be used when using Cloud Controller
 ```

 ### SEE ALSO